-Indonesian homegrown plant-based startup Green Butcher has announced that it will be debuting its vegan-friendly beef across Starbucks Indonesia this month.
+Indonesian homegrown plant-based startup Green Rebel Foods (formerly known as Green Butcher) has announced that it will be debuting its vegan-friendly beef across Starbucks Indonesia this month.
 The startup, which was founded by the creators of Burgreens, the country’s largest plant-based chain, also revealed the closing of its seed round to expand its range of mushrooms, chickpeas, soy protein and seitan-based meat alternatives and support its retail launch.

 Announced today (February 1), Green Butcher has partnered up with coffee giant Starbucks Indonesia, which is operated by retail conglomerate PT Mitra Adiperkasa, to roll out its plant-based beef product across more than 50 locations in Greater Jakarta and Bali this month.
 The startup also said that it has closed its seed funding round for an undisclosed amount for its range of plant-based meat products, which are made using mushrooms, GMO-free soy protein, chickpeas, and seitan.